#1 Nonsensical story premise

 #4 Underage nudity

 Anime’s weird.
 We all just kinda accepted that at some point, but everybody has their boundaries for how weird things can get.
-I tend to like ecchi and fanservice, but licking children is well over the line for me.
+For example, I tend to generally like ecchi and fanservice.
+Licking children, however, is well over the line for me.

 Alien 9 has this weird plot contrivance that the alien partners the girls have, aka the aforementioned “frog hats”, are symbiotic life forms that need to be fed by the girls.
 And they live on a diet of little girl sweat.

 There’s several licking scenes throughout the show and these are supplemented by other off-putting scenes, such as one where the kids’ measurements are taken with boys and girls, both naked, all in the same room within eyesight of each other.
 It’s not particularly framed as being titillating, but its still very strange and seemingly unnecessary.